ITC-CRIB/qgis-light/README.md

     QuickMapServices provides a large set of base maps that can be added as layers easily.

+Most of the simplifications listed above can be customized by editing the [`config.json`](src/qgis-light/config.json) file located under the plugin source code directory.

 ## Why there is a need for a plugin for the simplifications?